US STOCKS-Futures flat in wake of Nasdaq outage

 technical hurdle.

-The benchmark S&P index is on pace for a slight advance for
+* The benchmark S&P index is on pace for a slight advance

 second quarter gross domestic product as broad-based domestic